dantuthilljones/alt-auth/README.md

 ### Prerequisites

-* **JRE 8+** is required because alt-auth written in Java
+* **JRE 17+** is required because alt-auth written in Java
 * **nginx 1.5.4+** is required for the auth request module

 ### Installing The Service

-I suggest running this as a systemd based linux service because I don't know how to use any other service manager.
-This also means I only provide instructions for systemd based linux systems.
+I suggest running this as a systemd based linux service because I have already written instructions for it.

 1. Create a directory for the executable and config file to live.
 Use a different directory to me if you like